Cosmic-Ide/Cosmic-IDE/docs/plugin-architecture.md

 | `APP_FILES_DIR`       | Cosmic's app-private Arch runtime root           |

 The server must speak LSP over stdin/stdout and must remain attached to the shell process.
-For a multi-step script, use `exec` for the final server command so closing the editor connection also terminates the server cleanly:
+For a multi-step script, use `exec` for the final server command so closing the editor connection terminates the server cleanly:

 ```sh